Supreme court: Sri Lanka

 In Sri Lanka, the Supreme Court of Sri Lanka was created in 1972 after the adoption of a new Constitution.
 The Supreme Court is the highest and final superior court of record and is empowered to exercise its powers, subject to the provisions of the Constitution.
 The court rulings take precedence over all lower Courts.
-The Sri Lanka judicial system is complex blend of both common-law and civil-law.
+The Sri Lankan judicial system is complex blend of both common-law and civil-law.
 In some cases such as capital punishment, the decision may be passed on to the President of the Republic for clemency petitions.
 However, when there is 2/3 majority in the parliament in favour of president (as with present), the supreme court and its judges' powers become nullified as they could be fired from their positions according to the Constitution, if the president wants.
 Therefore, in such situations, Civil law empowerment vanishes.

 Thailand

 Historically, citizens appealed directly to the King along his route to places out of the Palace.
 A Thai King would adjudicate all disputes.
 During the reign of King Chulalongkorn, an official department for appeals was set up, and, after Thailand adopted a western-styled government, Thai Supreme Court was established in 1891.

 At present, the Supreme Court of Thailand retains the important status as the highest court of justice in the country.
-Operating separately from the Administrative Court and the Constitutional Court, the judgement of the Supreme Court is considered as final.
+Operating separately from the Administrative Court and the Constitutional Court of Thailand, the judgement of the Supreme Court is considered as final.

 Turkey

-The Supreme Court is one of Turkey's four highest judicial authority.
+The Supreme Court is one of Turkey's four highest judicial authorities.
 Judicial justice is the final review authority of the decisions and judgments issued by the courts of first instance and that the law does not leave to another judicial authority.

 The decisions of the Court of Appeal's General Assembly on the Unification of Judgments are binding on judges.
 This is not a separate appellate body but an assembly of the Court of Appeal which renders decisions regarding points of laws on which its different chambers disagree.

 United Arab Emirates

 In the United Arab Emirates, the Federal Supreme Court of the United Arab Emirates was created in 1973 after the adoption of the Constitution.
 The Supreme Court is the highest and final superior court of record and is empowered to exercise its powers, subject to the provisions of the Constitution.
 The court rulings take precedence over all lower Courts.
 The Emirati judicial system is complex blend of both Islamic law and civil law.
-In some cases such as capital punishment, the decision may be passed on to the President of the country (currently Khalifa bin Zayed Al Nahyan).
+In some cases such as capital punishment, the decision may be passed on to the President of the country (currently Mohamed bin Zayed Al Nahyan).